marshallward/f90nml/papers/joss/paper.md

 Summary
 =======

 `f90nml` is a Python module used for importing, manipulating, and writing Fortran namelist files [@ISO:2018:1539:1].
-The primary use case for this module is to use the `Parser` object to read a namelist file and save its contents into a `Namelist` data structure, which is a case-insensitive subclass of a `dict`, Python's intrinsic associative array.
+The primary use case for this module is to read a namelist file via the `Parser` and save its contents into a `Namelist` data structure, which is a case-insensitive subclass of a `dict`, Python's intrinsic associative array.
 The `Namelist` object can be read and modified as a standard Python `dict`, and its contents can be saved as a formatted namelist file.

-Fortran remains a dominant programming language in high-performance scientific computing [@SPECMPI2007:2010, @ClimateFortranDev:2014] and namelists have been a part of the language for decades.
+Fortran continues to be a dominant programming language in high-performance scientific computing [@SPECMPI2007:2010, @ClimateFortranDev:2014] and namelists have been a part of the language for decades.
 Namelists were an early method of serializing numerical data into a human-readable format, although this has become less practical as data sizes have increased.
-In more recent times, namelists have been more common used for runtime configuration [@MOM5:2012,
+In more recent times, namelists have been more commonly used for runtime configuration [@MOM5:2012,
 @WRF:2019, @QUANTUMESPRESSO:2009, @UM:2019].
-The need to manage runtime
+Much of the work associated with
-parameters over a large ensemble of runs and to document those parameters, can often be reduced in large part to a problem of parsing, modifying, and storing the input namelists.
+managing and documenting the runtime parameters over a large ensemble of runs can in part be reduced to the parsing, modifying, and storing of namelists.

-Python has been a dominant programming language in the sciences [@PyAstro:2019], consistent with the overall trend across programming [@PythonSO:2017], creating a growing need to build tools in Python which can manage any legacy data formats.
-Given the importance of Fortran in both historical and modern scientific computing, the ability to accurately read and manipulate namelists offers the ability to both archive numerical results from the past, and to automate the configuration of future simulations.
+Python has been a dominant programming language in the sciences in recent years [@PyAstro:2019], consistent with the overall trend across programming [@PythonSO:2017], which has created a growing need for tools in Python which can manage legacy data formats.
+Given the importance of Fortran in both historical and modern scientific computing, the ability to accurately read and manipulate namelists offers the ability to both archive numerical results from the past and to automate the configuration of future simulations.

 An example namelist, such as the one shown below:
 ```